Learning to Love Roller Coasters

-In the training, the group leader discussed inhibitory learning, something I had never heard of.
-I love to be surprised by knowledge and challenged to look at things in an alternative way.
+Recently I relearned about inhibitory learning.
+I love knowledge that challenges me to look at things in an alternative way.
 It is probably due to my Anthropology brain/degree.
 I’d compare it to learning another perspective of viewing a problem.

 Inhibitory learning is a model used to understand Exposure Response Prevention (ERP), which is used to treat OCD.
 ERP uses a behavioral perspective of gradual exposure to obsessions and fears while abstaining from the compulsions to desensitize said fear(s) and stop engagement in your OCD loop.

-In ERP we are learning, for lack of a better word, to be resilient through different types of exposures.
+In inhibitory learning, we are learning through different exposures not the same exposure repetitively.
 Overall, learning is what is most important because OCD can be like wack-a-mole.
 You know the arcade game where you pound one mole down and then another one pops up.
 Often once you get one exposure facilitated, (finally cease to fear it), another one starts up.
 This is very common in OCD and anxiety disorders, so inhibitory learning could produce a tolerance for all anxiety triggers.

 Anxiety / OCD Treatment = Inhibitory Learning

 So learning to address fear/obsessions/anxiety through building tolerance can help you have a new experience of fear in ALL areas of your life.

 EMDR, ERP, DBT = Learning